A number of significant green steel projects are taking shape around the globe, all vying for important first-mover sustainability titles.

 Here are five of the biggest.

 The plant utilises renewable electricity from local hydroelectric plants and reuses process gases from its blast furnaces and its basic oxygen furnace.
-It also invests in the circular use of raw materials, including eucalyptus charcoal from its own 50,000-hectare eucalyptus plantation, replacing coking coal.
+It also invests in the circular use of raw materials, including eucalyptus charcoal from its own 50,000-ha eucalyptus plantation, replacing coking coal.

 Brazil has established industrial infrastructure, plentiful iron ore reserves and a skilled workforce.
 According to a report from Global Efficiency Intelligence, this could all add up to the fact that Brazil could produce green steel more affordably than most other nations.